 Thermometrics Completes AS9100 Rev C. Audit

-Thermometrics Corporation has successfully completed their audit to AS9100 Revision C. On December, 6 2012, Thermometrics received certification for the Design, Manufacture, Repair and Calibration of Temperature Sensors and Related Hardware for all Industries.
+Thermometrics Corporation has successfully completed their audit to AS9100 Revision C. On December, 6 2012, Thermometrics received certification for the Manufacture, Repair and Calibration of Temperature Sensors and Related Hardware for all Industries.
 AS9100C defines requirements of the Quality Management System for companies involved in Aviation, Aerospace and Defense.

 It is a dual certification that meets the requirements of ISO 9001:2008 and approximately 100 additional requirements specific to aerospace product safety and reliability.
 The certification includes a quality management system focused on areas directly impacting aerospace product safety and reliability, requiring effective product configuration control, product conformance to customer requirements, and product monitoring and measurement for validation.